Learn About Albany NY: Entertainment, Business, & Apartments

 As New York’s Capital City, Albany has a rich and interesting history.
 The Dutch originally settled the area when Henry Hudson’s ship sailed up the river that now shares his name.
 It wasn’t until after the Dutch surrendered the area to the British in 1664 and King Charles II granted the land to his brother the Duke of York and Albany, however, that the Dutch settlement of Beverwijck on the Hudson River became Albany.

 While Albany remains the center of politics, finance, and business, the surrounding counties have their own rich histories.
 The Battle of Saratoga marked a turning point in the Revolutionary War.
 Many of the surrounding cities and towns grew exponentially during the industrial revolution, with mills, garment factories, bottling, and other industries doing very well along the canals and waterways.
 Ballston Spa was once known as “America’s First Watering Place” and attracted hundreds of well-to-do tourists each summer, though the small village has since ceded its Spa City title to Saratoga Springs where thousands still flock every summer for spa treatments and horse racing.

 In the spring, be sure not to miss the Washington Park Tulip Festival!
 Both a homage to the area’s Dutch roots and celebration of spring, it’s not to be missed!

 Recreation in the Capital Region

-If all of this sounds appealing, you’ll love living here!
+If all of this sounds appealing, you’ll enjoy living here in the Warehouse District!
 The Albany Lofts at One Broadway are located 2 minutes from downtown.
-Our desirable location puts you in the middle of all the excitement and with reasonable commute times to the surrounding cities.
+Our desirable location puts you in the middle of all the excitement and with reasonable commute times to the surrounding cities and Albany attractions.